 It is vital that your conference interpretation be executed by a qualified expert.
 Lighthouse Translations has qualified interpreters and staff to help take the stress out of planning your conference.
 Read on to learn more about planning your international meeting and the use of conference interpretation.

 1) Choosing Simultaneous Interpretation vs Consecutive Interpretation

 Consecutive interpretation doesn’t require the purchase or rental of interpretation equipment.
 This results in a less expensive option.
-But when planning an international meeting, it’s more probable you’ll need to provide conference interpretation in several languages, in which case simultaneous translation is a better option for a multilingual setting.
+But when planning an international meeting, it’s more probable you’ll need to provide interpreting at conferences in several languages, in which case simultaneous translation is a better option for a multilingual setting.

 2) Encourage Speakers to Plan Ahead

 Encourage your presenters to provide the interpretation team with a biography or background, as well as any hand-outs that will be distributed.
 The more familiar your interpreters are with the subject matter, the better job they’ll do with your conference interpretation, especially if your guests are going to focus on niche subjects.